Comuniqa : Exploring Large Language Models for improving speaking skills: Methodology

 \item \textbf{Group 2 (Expert Only):} Participants in this group attended expert-led sessions on the EnglishYaari platform, each lasting around 30 minutes.
 The experts crafted various speaking practice exercises and provided real-time feedback to the participants during the sessions.
 Each participant completed a total of four sessions with the experts (N=4).

-\item \textbf{Group 3 (Comuniqa app and Expert):} Participants in this group experienced a hybrid learning approach.
+\item \textbf{Group 3 (Comuniqa app and Expert):} Participants in this group experienced a hybrid learning approach alternating between sessions with human experts and the Comuniqa App based on their preferences.
 Specifically, participants attended two sessions with experts and engaged in two sessions using the Comuniqa app.
 The expert sessions, conducted online for 30 minutes with certified tutors from the EnglishYaari platform, were complemented by one practice test per session on the app.
 Each session on the application took approximately 15 minutes, including the time to record and analyze the feedback and reviews provided by the app.
 Overall, in this group each participant completed a total of two practice tests (N=2) on the app and participated in two expert-led sessions (N=2). \end{itemize}

+We divide the participants into the above mentioned three groups for understanding the impact of tutoring by LLM-based system (Comuniqa) and human experts on learners' speaking skills.
+This approach will allow us to dissect and isolate the individual impact of Comuniqa, human experts, and their combined impact on participants' speaking proficiency.
+Through separate groups, we aim to gather insights into user preferences, discerning participants' inclinations towards various learning approaches.
+Additionally, this design facilitates the identification of users who may potentially want to switch between the LLM-based tutoring and human tutoring, offering valuable insights into dynamic user preferences over the study duration.
+It also helps us mitigate potential confounding factors, contributing to the study's internal validity by minimizing the risk of contamination between different tutoring methods.

+Pilot study was used to assess the course and direction of the research.
+Our pilot study simulated the main study (described above) among the additionally selected four participants.
+We incorporated the feedback and recommendations from the users in the pilot study to streamline our main study.